College-Track/growth_model/Report.md

 ### Table 1.
 Growth Model Assumptions vs Historical Averages

-The previous version of the growth model actually had reasonably accurate assumptions for high school enrollment by grade.
+The previous version of the growth model had reasonably accurate assumptions for high school enrollment by grade.
 The only major area it was off was Freshman recruitment rarely hit the total target, but Sophomore year backfill usually returned sites to near capacity.

 The model was much more inaccurate when it came to college.
 Using historical data, the number of students dropping between Year 2 and Year 3 was much higher than originally estimated, as was the number of students either graduating or dropping after Year 4.